Hazboun6/hasasia/paper/paper.md

 strongest expected signal in the PTA band is the stochastic gravitational wave background from supermassive binary black holes, which is also modeled as a red noise process.
 Therefore, it is important to take low-frequency noise into account when assessing the sensitivity of a PTA.

 The API is designed with a general astrophysics audience in mind.
-In fact a number of "standard" PTA configurations are included as part of the package.
+A number of "standard" PTA configurations are included as part of the package, including the NANOGrav 11-year data, with more coming soon.
 It has already been made a requirement of another Python package [@gwent].
 The various sensitivity curve objects in ``hasasia`` allow the calculation of signal-to-noise ratios for a generic user-defined gravitational-wave signal.
 Though the user interface is designed with the non-expert in mind, a PTA data analyst can use real pulsar timing data to assess